⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How PG Makes Money

-• Products are sold through mass merchandisers, e-commerce, grocery stores, club stores, drug stores, and direct-to-consumer channels.
+• Products are distributed through diverse channels including mass merchandisers, e-commerce platforms, grocery and specialty beauty stores, club stores, drugstores, and pharmacies.

 Revenue Breakdown